dmlond/arangs2015/docs/2015-05-11/github/Readme.md

 Github is a publicly accessible location to store git repositories.
 The philosophy of Github is to promote OpenSource software distribution.
-  * Any user can create a free account
+  * Any user can create a free account.
-  * Free accounts allow an unlimited number of public repositories, with an unlimited number of external collaborators
+  * Free accounts allow an unlimited number of public repositories (preferably with recognized [Open Source Licenses](http://opensource.org/licenses), with an unlimited number of external collaborators
   * See [Github Pricing](https://github.com/pricing)
   * Users can pay to house private repositories with controlled access